mondersky/tabscolor-vscode/README.md

 ### This extension can :

-- change the background color of any tab header using the contextual menu
+- change the background/text color of any tab header using the contextual menu
-- automatically change the background color of tabs based on filetypes
+- automatically change the background/text color of tabs based on filetypes
-- automatically change the background color of tabs based on directories
+- automatically change the background/text color of tabs based on directories (absolute or partial)
+- change the background/text color of the active tab

-### This extension can't (yet) :
+### This extension can't (*yet*) :

 - change the whole background of the tab page
-- change the background color of tabs based on regex
+- change the background color of tabs based on regex (but partial exact paths are possible)

 ## Available commands:

 - clear all tabs colors
 - clear all open tab colors
-- random color
+- set tab random color
+- set tab specific color (from a list of colors)
+- add/delete custom color
+- reapply patch
+- remove patch (required for uninstalling)

 ## Contributors Welcome

-Don't hesitate to contribute to this extension.
+Don't hesitate to contribute to this extension!

 ### TODO